fortinetdev/terraform-provider-fortios/website/docs/d/fortios_system_ha.html.markdown

 * `password` - Cluster password.
 Must be the same for all members.
 * `key` - key
 * `hbdev` - Heartbeat interfaces.
 Must be the same for all members.
+* `auto_virtual_mac_interface` - The physical interface that will be assigned an auto-generated virtual MAC address.
+The structure of `auto_virtual_mac_interface` block is documented below.
+* `backup_hbdev` - Backup heartbeat interfaces.
+Must be the same for all members.
+The structure of `backup_hbdev` block is documented below.
 * `unicast_hb` - Enable/disable unicast heartbeat.
 * `unicast_hb_peerip` - Unicast heartbeat peer IP.
 * `unicast_hb_netmask` - Unicast heartbeat netmask.